sunilchaudhary1998/Library-Management-System/README.md

 __[ all books details SCreen ]__

-1) in all book details page there is a button to import all books from API.
+__1) in all book details page there is a button to import all books from API.
-2) in action button there is a function to edit details of books.
+2) in action button there is a function to edit details of books.__

 <img width="960" alt="image" src="https://github.com/sunilchaudhary1998/Library-Management-System/assets/107506936/264051de-d46c-40ea-86d3-262b9e88b70a">